King's College London Core Privacy Notice

 - We need your personal information to comply with a legal obligation to which we are subject (for example, providing data about our staff and students to the Higher Education Statistics Agency (HESA) is a legal requirement for universities under the Further and Higher Education Act 1992).

-- We need your personal information for a legitimate interest of the university or a third party, provided that interest is not overridden by your interests and rights (for example, we may need to process your information to protect our network and information security).
+- We need your personal information for a legitimate interest of the university or a third party, provided that interest is not overridden by your interests and rights (for example, we may need to process your information to protect our network and information security and system maintenance).
 Note this justification cannot be used when we are carrying out our official functions.

 - We need your personal information to protect somebody’s life (a vital interest).